Guide Food

 • 13

-Suzi Q on Chapel Street is heaps of fun.
-The 150-seat site is Mamas Dining Group’s (Hochi MamaStraight Outta Saigon, Kiss and Tell) biggest venture to date, and it includes not only an enormous 80s-inspired main dining room and bar with double vaulted ceilings, but also a private mezzanine level and karaoke room.
+Suzie Q on Chapel Street is footloose and fancy-free.
+The 150-seat site is Mamas Dining Group’s (Hochi MamaStraight Outta Saigon) biggest venture to date, and it includes not only an enormous 80s-inspired main dining room and bar with double vaulted ceilings, but also a private mezzanine level and karaoke room.

 Within these retro surrounds, punters will dine on nostalgic Chinese eats that are proudly inauthentic and just playful enough to make you smirk.
-Head Chef Michael Stolley (ex-Ish RestaurantEazy Peazy) is executing this all with playful contemporary flair, serving up a mixture of yum cha bites and bigger sharing dishes.
+The playful, contemporary menu serves up a mix of yum cha bites and larger sharing dishes.
 Pair it all with some of the crew’s top-notch signature cocktails to make a proper night of it.

 Read more Book a Table